ErpNetDocs/webclient/introduction/my-apps/documents.md

 # Documents

-**My Documents** is an application dedicated to storing and organizing all @@name documents with which you are somehow involved.
+**My Documents** is an application dedicated to organizing all @@name documents with which you are somehow involved.

-These could be the ones you created and assigned to yourself, or those which colleagues assigned to you instead.
+These could be the ones you created and assigned to yourself, along with those which your colleagues created and assigned to you afterwards.

 Apart from offering **instant access** to each document, the application gives you various ways of **customizing** how they are displayed.

 ![Pictures](pictures/Documents_navigation_07_02.png)

-You no longer need to search across different modules and dozens of system navigators in order the find the document that you need.
+You no longer need to search across different modules and dozens of system navigators in order to find the document that you need.

-In **My Documents**, they are all in one place.
+In **My Documents**, they are all conveniently unified in one place.

 ### Important prerequisites

-Upon creation, most @@name documents have an **Assigned To User** field that determines in which personalized environment they appear.
+Upon creation, all @@name documents have an **Assigned To User** field that determines the person whose personalized environment they appear in.

-By default, new documents are assigned to the person creating them (e.g. you), but you have the option to assign them to someone else.
+By default, new documents are automatically assigned to the person creating them (e.g. you).
+You also have the option to assign them to someone else.

 ![Pictures](pictures/assignedtouser.png)

-**NOTE!**
+> [!Note]

-**1.** Currently, you always provide the **login** of the user (as defined in **Setup - Security - Users**), not their actual name.
+> **1.** Currently, you always provide the **login** of the user (as defined in **Setup -> Security -> Users**), and not their actual name.
+>

-**2.** If the **Assigned To User** field is not visible, you need to reveal it manually by **customizing** the document creation panel.
+> **2.** If the **Assigned To User** field is not visible, you need to reveal it manually by **customizing** the document creation panel.
+> This will enable you to **change the person** the document is assigned to.
+>

-**3.** Once a user is specified and the document is saved, it will appear in the user's respective **My Documents** environment
+> **3.** Once a user is specified and the document is saved, it will appear in the user's respective **My Documents** environment.

 ## Features